Mofy

 Mofy is a stop-motion animated children's television series of shorts.
-The series is a co-production between Associati Audiovisivi (with their animation brand Misseri Studio and Sony Creative Products in collaboration with Rai Fiction.
+The series is a co-production between Associati Audiovisivi (with their animation brand Misseri Studio) and Sony Creative Products in collaboration with Rai Fiction.
 ZDF Enterprises joined as co-producer in Series 2.

-The series is based on the characters of the picture books created by the Japanese illustrator Aki Kondo and published in 2008.
+The series is based on the characters of the picture books created by the Japanese illustrator Aki Kondo, published in 2008.

 Premise

-The series represents stop-motion designs made of cotton wool, featuring a white bunny named Mofy.
+The series represents stop-motion designs made of cotton, featuring a white bunny named Mofy.
 She goes on daily adventures to help her to understand and cope with her emotions.